spacerumsfeld-code/-digm-video-demo/scratchpad.md

 we'll have topnav and side nav for fun, but the sole functional page will be the one where we upload vidoes.

 layout: top nav, with upper and lower, I think thatll do for our purposes.

+file upload input -> GET presignedUrl -> use return to POST uploadVideo -> confirmation of some kind ->  bucket uses notification func to send video to mux -> mux hits up our webhook func and we store mux-location of video in table -> frontend queries for videoUrls and drops them into Mux frontend renderers.